STUDY TIPS FOR BIOLOGY CLASSES

 - Make piles with your flashcards.
 A pile for the information you know and a pile for the information you forgot.
 Then take the second pile and go through it again – and again, put the cards into two piles.
 This way you spend more time studying the cards that you are having a difficult time with.

 - Photocopy pictures from the book (and remove the labels).
 Make about five copies of each picture.
-Hang these pictures all over your house (your family will have to deal with it!)
-As you walk by each picture label 1 thing on the picture.
+Hang these pictures all over your house (your family will have to deal with it!).
+As you walk by each picture, label one thing on the picture.
 Next time you walk by it, label something else.
 Soon you will have labeled most of the items on the picture.
-When you have one or two left - if you know them, label them - if you don't know them, study them.
+When you have one or two left – if you know them, label them – if you don't know them, study them.

 - Get a coloring book.
 There are some very good coloring books on the market.
 They have coloring books for most of the topics you will study.
 These are a great resource, and a good way to learn certain material.
 Again, the key is a little at a time.
 Color one page over lunch, one as you are watching TV after dinner, etc.

 - If you can't afford a coloring book (they can be a bit pricey), photocopy or trace the pictures from the textbook - then color and label them.
 (Make a few copies of these pictures and remove the labels.)

 - Make sure to use the open lab time, if it's provided.
 Pictures are nice, but they are not the same as the real thing.
 Use these study strategies as you are holding and looking at the 3-dimensional models/specimens:

 - Look at the list of terms and identify all of them on the object.

 - Without looking at a list, point to and name all the parts of the object that you need to know.
 Then, check the list.